Kuromi: Reception

-She is particularly popular in China.
+She is particularly popular in Greater China.
 In 2022, Kuromi was featured in a Douyin video that went viral in China, leading to Sanrio striking up a merchandise deal with Alibaba.
-Ashlyn Chak of the South China Morning Post writes that Kuromi is often seen as "something of an anti-hero" whose spunky personality is viewed as "a celebration of individuality and authenticity".
+Ashlyn Chak of the Hong Kong-based South China Morning Post writes that Kuromi is often seen as "something of an anti-hero" whose spunky personality is viewed as "a celebration of individuality and authenticity".
 An interviewee in another article is said to feel drawn to Kuromi for her "edgy, punk feel".

 Kuromi's popularity has led to a fashion subculture emulating her style, known as "Kuromi-core".
-The style mixes dark punk aesthetics with kawaii charm, with combinations of black and pink, and accessories like harnesses and chokers.
-It has some overlap with the established style of gothic lolita in Japan.
+The style mixes dark punk aesthetics with kawaii charm, with combinations of black and pink and accessories like harnesses and chokers.
+It has some overlap with the established style of Gothic Lolita in Japan.